jjmontesl/cubetl/doc/guide/cubetl-config.md

 ## Including other configuration files

-If your context is complex (lots of tables, columns, mappings, OLAP entities...), this file can get large.
+When your configuration is complex (lots of tables, columns, mappings, OLAP entities...), a single configuration file can get too large.

 Separating your entity definitions (like SQL tables and OLAP entities) from your process definition (like transformations and mappings) you can better reuse your